TheMiniDriver/TheMiniDriver/_posts/2024-03-17-Form encoding complex objects with Node and Express.md

 ## What Not to Do

-Initially, you might be tempted to use dots . to indicate nesting within your form field names, like so:
+Initially, because you are a normal person, you might be tempted to use dots `.` to indicate nesting within your form field names, like so:

 ```html
 <input type="hidden" name="user[0].id" value="123" />